stackabletech/actions/README.md

 ### Inputs and Outputs

 > [!TIP]
-> For descriptions of the inputs and outputs, see the [shard] workflow.
+> For descriptions of the inputs and outputs, see the complete [shard] action.

 #### Inputs